mzh9/mkLRD/README.md

 * "EPR" folder to save NCLEX format EPRs.
 * "NGN EPR" folder to save NGN format EPRs.

 For new LRD cases, download their EPRs and save to the folder based on format.
 There's no requirement for EPR file name.
-Specify the working directory you selected in the program.
+Specify the working directory you selected in the program:

 ``` r
 # Specify working directory